Direct dark matter searches with the full data set of XMASS-I

 The 1PPS data also served to monitor the ID PMTs' dark rates by counting the number of hits in a 1~$\mu$s window before the LED flash.
-Figure~\ref{fig:single-rate-history} shows the time evolution of a weekly dark rate averaged over all ID PMTs, together with each bin's 98\% coverage and maximum rate.
+Figure~\ref{fig:single-rate-history} shows the time evolution of a weekly dark rate averaged over all ID PMTs, together with the ``98\% coverage'' rate where 98\% of the PMTs have a smaller dark rate than this value, and the highest rate of any single PMT.
 The average dark rate in all ID PMTs was 15~Hz in the beginning and had decreased to about 5~Hz by the end of data taking.
 This decrease in the dark rate eventually allowed us to lower the data taking and analysis thresholds.

 When a PMT malfunction occurred, its PMT was turned off and the data from it was removed from the analysis process.
 This was because high rate noise often had an uncontrollable negative impact on data quality.
 The number of nonoperational PMTs in the ID, hereafter referred to as dead PMTs, is shown in Fig.~\ref{fig:dead-pmt} and rose from 7 to 18 over the total data-taking period.
 Before the large increase around April 2017, the detector had temperature cycle related to the 2nd xenon purification work, including warming up to room temperature.